cee-studio/discord-api-bot/README.md

 * Click [link](https://bit.ly/stensal) to add me as JS script eval bot.
   You can run pure JS scripts with limited capability to access Discord APIs

-* Click [link](https://bit.ly/38LFRrS) to add me to manage message.
+* Click [link](https://bit.ly/38LFRrS) to add me to manage your messages.
-  Give the bot the permission to manage your server's message, you can script messages
+  Give the bot the permission to manage your server's messages so you can script messages

 * Click [link](https://bit.ly/3fN0NmD) to add me as admin.
-  Give the bot the admin permission, so you can script all you can do manually.
+  Give the bot the admin permission, so you can script all things you can do manually.
   This is risky, please invite to your test servers only.